Buddhism and Wheels

 THE TRANSMISSION OF THE TEACHINGS

-Traditional Buddhists maintain that the texts record the actual spoken words of Buddha accurately, even though they were written down over 400 years after his death and were subject to multiple translations.
+Traditional Buddhists maintain that the texts record the actual spoken words of Buddha accurately.

 They explain that the Hindu oral tradition had perfected the memorising of texts, and this is true; once the texts had a form, they were, and are still, passed orally, accurately through generations.